 There are currently no drugs approved by the FDA for the treatment of UTUC, representing a significant unmet medical need.
-The current standard-ofcare for the treatment of UTUC is nephroureterectomy, which is complete kidney and upper urothelial tract removal.
-Recent advances in resection instrument technology have allowed physicians in some cases to treat patients with low-grade UTUC using tumor resection, a kidney-sparing treatment, rather than nephroureterectomy followed by adjuvant chemotherapy, typically MMC, treatment.
-However, the specific anatomy and physiology of the upper urothelial tract make the performance of organ sparing endoscopic tumor resection and instillation of adjuvant chemotherapy challenging, leading to high recurrence and progression rates.
-Patients often undergo multiple resection procedures, which increases the probability of potential complications of resection by means of a ureteroscope, a device for examining the inside of the urinary tract, including perforation and ureteral stricture, or a narrowing of the ureter.
+The current standard-of-care for the treatment of UTUC is nephroureterectomy, which is complete kidney and ureter removal.
+Recent advances in resection instrument technology have allowed physicians in some cases to treat patients with low-grade UTUC using endoscopic tumor resection, a kidney-sparing treatment, rather than nephroureterectomy followed by adjuvant chemotherapy, typically MMC, treatment.
+However, the specific anatomy and physiology of the upper urinary tract make the performance of organ-sparing endoscopic tumor resection and instillation of adjuvant chemotherapy challenging, leading to high recurrence rates.
+Patients often undergo multiple endoscopic resection procedures, which increases the probability of potential complications of resection, including perforation and ureteral stricture, or a narrowing of the ureter.
 A recent study published in 2009 in the Journal of Endourology, evaluating 57 patients with low-grade UTUC who underwent tumor resections showed that recurrence occurred in 89.5% of patients, with a mean of 5.5 recurrences per patient, over a four-year period.
 Moreover, approximately 20% of the patients in this study progressed and ultimately underwent kidney and upper tract removal.

 MMC is currently administered using a water-based formulation, which limits the dwell time in the bladder until first voiding.
-In the upper urothelial tract, the dwell time of MMC is approximately five minutes as urine flows continuously and no active retention by the patient is feasible.
+In the upper urinary tract, the dwell time of MMC is approximately five minutes as urine flows continuously and no active retention by the patient is feasible.